The Nutcracker in 3D: Box office

-The film brought in a total of $20,466,016 worldwide (over half of which came from Russia), making it a box office bomb with a loss of $73,821,041.
+The film brought in a total of $20,466,016 worldwide (over half of which came from Russia), with a loss of $73,821,041.

 Critical response

-On Rotten Tomatoes, the film has a rare approval rating of 0%meaning no favorable reviews whatsoever, out of 32 reviews with an average rating of 2.96/10.
-The site's consensus reads: "Misguided, misconceived, and misbegotten on every level, The Nutcracker in 3D is a stunning exercise in astonishing cinematic wrong-headedness."
-On Metacritic it has a weighted average score of 18 out of 100 based on 18 reviews, indicating "overwhelming dislike".
+The Nutcracker in 3D was universally panned by critics.
 Metacritic later ranked it the "Worst Limited Release" film of 2010.

 Roger Ebert of the Chicago Sun-Times gave it one out of four stars and asked, "From what dark night of the soul emerged the wretched idea for The Nutcracker in 3D?".
 Ebert went on to claim it as "One of those rare holiday movies that may send children screaming under their seats."
 Claudia Puig of USA Today accused the film of being "contrived, convoluted, amateurish and tedious," and panned it for lacking any trace of ballet, unlike several previous versions of The Nutcracker.
+Frank Scheck of The Hollywood Reporter wrote, "With the chief villain and his goose-stepping minions bearing no small resemblance to Nazis, the ensuing plot developments are uncomfortable to the extreme.
+One can imagine the unease of parents escorting their tykes to what they imagine to be a holiday treat, only to find them exposed to images- including the burning of toys into ashes- that are often arresting but seemingly straight out of Schindler's List."

-Entertainment Weekly reviewer Lisa Schwarzbaum gave it its only positive review from a professional film critic, awarding it a B+ and remarking "Attention, university film clubs: Here's your cult-ready midnight-movie programming."
+Entertainment Weekly reviewer Lisa Schwarzbaum gave it its only positive review from a professional film critic, albeit with the acknowledgment that the film fit more into the "so-bad-it's-good" category than that of a quality movie.
+She awarded it a B+ and remarked "Attention, university film clubs: Here's your cult-ready midnight-movie programming."